-“SANRAL sent out roughly 6000 summonses last year and in the case of OUTA’s members, we gave notice of intention to defend each one,” adds Duvenage.
+“SANRAL sent out roughly 6000 summonses last year and in the case of OUTA’s supporters, we gave notice of intention to defend each one,” adds Duvenage.
 “Whilst SANRAL may be within their rights to seek defaults against some who did not indicate their intention to defend themselves, we see this particular action as another cheap shot and act of intimidation intended to coerce the public into paying their e-tolls.”

 OUTA believes SANRAL should cease their conduct of seeking default judgements against an unsuspecting public, when they know full well that a test case is being developed and will be heard later this year.
 Their actions of seeking default judgments are dangerous, in that they could push innocent people and companies over the edge and into poverty and liquidation when the chances are extremely high that they will receive a ruling in due course, that e-tolls have been introduced unlawfully.

 OUTA has provided on its website (at www.outa.co.za), information on how the public and businesses should handle summonses and default judgments.
-OUTA members who have notified OUTA of receipt of a summons will fall under the E-toll defence umbrella and the test case due to be heard.
+OUTA supporters who have notified OUTA of receipt of a summons will fall under the E-toll defence umbrella and the test case due to be heard.